microsoft/code-with-engineering-playbook/ml-fundamentals/ml-feasibility-study.md

 # ML Feasibility Studies

-The main goal of Machine Learning (ML) feasibility studies is to assess whether the problem in question is feasible to solve satisfactorily using ML with the available data.
-They work to mitigate the potential for over-investment before there exists:
+The main goal of Machine Learning (ML) feasibility studies is to assess whether it is feasible to solve the problem satisfactorily using ML with the available data.
+We want to avoid investing too much in the solution before we have:

 * Sufficient evidence that a ML solution would be the best technical solution given the business case
 * Sufficient evidence that a ML solution is possible